korshunov-olexiy/currency_converter/readme.md

 Highlight the amount and currency code you want to convert on any webpage.
 The conversion will automatically take place.
 The converted result will appear in an alert window.
-Please note that this extension is distributed on a completely free basis.